convalise/unity-material-symbols/README.md

 ## Credits

-This project was created by Conrado (https://github.com/convalise).
+This project was created by Conrado (https://github.com/convalise) as an improvement of the deprecated [Unity Material Icons](https://github.com/convalise/unity-material-icons).

 It makes usage of the [Material Design icons by Google (Material Symbols)](https://github.com/google/material-design-icons).\
-More information on the Google's project can be found at the [Material Icons Guide](https://developers.google.com/fonts/docs/material_icons).
+More information on the Google's project can be found at the [Material Symbols Guide](https://developers.google.com/fonts/docs/material_symbols).